 Auxiliary Power Supply

 An auxiliary power supply is available as an option on most drives in the series.
 The supply is rated 240/120 VAC, 0.5 Amps.
-Power is accessed through a second set of terminals.
+Power is accessed through a second terminal block.

 AUX POWERTM (1LH Series Only)